meta-quest/Meta-Spatial-SDK-Samples/Showcases/geo_voyage/README.md

 [Wit.ai](https://wit.ai/) is used by this application to perform speech to text transcription, as well as understand what the user is intending.
 Follow these steps to ensure that Wit.ai integration will properly function.

-1. **Follow the Quickstart guide** [here](https://wit.ai/docs/quickstart) to setup your Wit.ai app and train it.
+1. **Follow the Quickstart guide** [here](https://wit.ai/docs/quickstart) to set up your Wit.ai app and train it.
 Note that the Wit.ai intents, entities, and traits used by this application are defined as enumerations in the Android project files located in the `:app/com.meta.pixelandtexel.geovoyage/services/witai/enums` directory.
 You may choose to name the intents, entities, and traits defined in your Wit.ai app to match the names of the enumeration values in those code files, or rename the values in the code.
 To learn more about this application's integration of Wit.ai and its usage, see [this documentation](https://developers.meta.com/horizon/documentation/spatial-sdk/geo-voyage-process-audio).
 2. **Get your Wit.ai app Client Access Token** from the Settings page of your app in the Wit.ai web dashboard.
 This can be accessed by selecting the `Management/Settings` menu item on the left side.
 Once you've opened the Settings page, you should see the Client Access Token value there.
 You'll need it in the below step on [adding your app secrets](#adding-your-app-secrets) to the Android project.
 The Wit.ai HTTP API uses OAuth2 to authenticate requests via a bearer token in the `Authorization` header value.
 Note that access tokens are app and user specific, and should not be shared or posted publicly.
 More info on Wit.ai HTTP API can be found [here](https://wit.ai/docs/http/20240304/).

 ## Setup AWS Bedrock (or Ollama server)

 A core part of this application is its ability to prompt Meta's Llama 3 8B LLM.
-This is used for several purposed throughout the application.
-To read more detail about that, see [this page](/Documentation/Llama3.md).
+This is used for several purposes throughout the application.
+To read more detail about that, see [this page](https://developers.meta.com/horizon/documentation/spatial-sdk/geo-voyage-query-llama).
 In order to build and run this application, you'll need to take these steps to ensure Llama querying functions.

 This application has built-in support for invoking the Llama via two different methods:

 - [AWS Bedrock](https://aws.amazon.com/bedrock/) – AWS's solution for invoking various LLM models, as well as the capability to train and upload your own model for querying.
 This option has a [cost](https://aws.amazon.com/bedrock/pricing/) associated with it which should be considered.
-- [Ollama](https://ollama.com/) is a free option, but requires you to setup a server to run the tool.
+- [Ollama](https://ollama.com/) is a free option, but requires you to set up a server to run the tool.
 You could also run ollama locally on a device on your network and connect to it using the device's IP address and port number – an option we found useful during development.
 See [the instruction below](#running-ollama-locally-via-docker) on running ollama via docker.
 Alternatively, you can use the executable available on the ollama website.

 ### AWS Bedrock Setup